getkirby-v2/plugins/README.md

 ## Requirements

 The requirement for using these plugins is Kirby 2.
-If you are still using Kirby 1 we encourage you to update for compatibility and security reasons.
+If you are still using Kirby 1 (which is now deprecated) we encourage you to update for compatibility and security reasons.

 ## Responsibility